tomjoht/tomjoht.github.io/_ai/use-cases-for-ai/docapis_ai_comparison_tasks.md

 Prompt:

 <div class="chat">
-Now take a look at this new response.
+<p>Now take a look at this new response.
 [PASTE OF NEW MODIFIED JSON RESPONSE].
 Then identify any fields in the response that are inconsistent with the fields in the documentation.
-Pay attention to capitalization, casing, spelling, etc.
+Pay attention to capitalization, casing, spelling, etc.</p>
 </div>

 {% include random_ad4.html %}